New Albany, Ohio

 New Albany is a city in the U.S. state of Ohio.
-It is located 15 mi northeast of the state capital of Columbus.
+It is located 15 mi northeast of the state capital, Columbus.
 Most of the city is located in Franklin County and a small portion extends into adjacent Licking County.
 New Albany had a population of 10,825 at the 2020 census.

-Founded in 1837, it is a growing suburb in the Columbus metropolitan area.
+Founded in 1837, it was a small town in the Columbus metropolitan area, until businessman Les Wexner invested significantly in the town during the 1990s, which led to rapid population and business growth in the succeeding decades.